 Epicurean Hotel, Tampa

 Epicurean Hotel is inspired by Bern Laxer, founder of Bern’s Steakhouse (located across the street from Epicurean Hotel) which houses one of the world’s largest wine collections (over a half million bottles).
-This is the only hotel I have been to with its own Cooking Theater—featuring culinary demonstrations, seminars, and competitions.
+The Epicurean Hotel is the only hotel I have been to with its own Cooking Theater—featuring culinary demonstrations, seminars, and competitions.
 Spend a pleasant evening sipping a craft cocktail at the rooftop bar.

 Inn on Fifth, Naples

 Inn on Fifth is an esteemed Forbes Travel Guide 4-star rated hotel and the only luxury hotel located in the heart of downtown Naples.
 It is within walking distance of the beach, fantastic shops and amazing restaurants, and Tin City.
 For an enhanced experience, stay across the street at the Inn on Fifth Club Level Suites, with a private rooftop deck (with pool and hot tub) and dedicated concierge lounge (great snacks and drinks).